elbobo/aframe-multisrc-component/README.md

     shadow>
   </a-box>
   ```
-  When defining assets inline you can avoid rewriting lengthy paths (if all your assets are in the same folder) by using the `srcspath` attribute and then simply listing the images name like so;
+  When defining assets inline you can avoid rewriting lengthy paths (if all your assets are in the same folder) by using the `srcspath` attribute and then simply listing the image/video names like so;

   ```
   <a-box